Continuing Education for Professionals

 Additionally, we offer workshops for community members.
 Click here for more information.

-For more information, please contact Julie Thomas at 425.252.6081 or Julie@VictimSupportServices.org
+For more information and cost to bring any of these classes to your program, please contact Julie Thomas at 425.252.6081 or Julie@VictimSupportServices.org

 Victim Support Services Informational Session – Free